 If you are skilled enough to do some work on your vehicle, you will probably want to get the service information GM publishes.
-You will find a list of publications and how to get them in this manual.
-See "Service Publications" in the Index.
+See "Service and Owner Publications" in the Index.
 "Part B: Owner Checks and Services" tells you what should be checked whenever you stop for fuel.
 It also explains what you can easily do to help keep your vehicle in good condition.

-"Part C: Periodic Maintenance Inspections" explains important inspections that your Buick dealer's service department or another qualified service center should perform.
+"Part C: Periodic Maintenance Inspections" explains important inspections that your Buick dealer's service department or another qualified service center chould perform should perform.